 The Nebraska Cooperative Council, founded in 1945, is the state's major trade association representing agricultural cooperatives in Nebraska.
-More than 57,000 farmers and ranchers own Nebraska's farmer owned supply and grain marketing cooperatives.
-These cooperatives in Nebraska serve 398 communities and directly employ over 5,275 employees.
+More than 59,000 farmers and ranchers own Nebraska's farmer owned supply and grain marketing cooperatives.
+These cooperatives in Nebraska serve over 400 communities and directly employ over 5,100 employees.
+In addition, thousands of Nebraskans are members of rural telephone and electric cooperatives.
 What is a Cooperative?

 A cooperative is a business that is owned by and operated for the benefit of the individuals who use its services, the "patrons".
-These individuals are the farmer stockholders, members, owners, and users of the cooperative.
+For agricultural cooperatives, these individuals are the farmer stockholders, members, owners, and users of the cooperative.
+For rural electric and telephone cooperatives, these individuals are the users of these utility services.
 A board of directors is elected by the qualified stockholders or members to direct the cooperative, including setting policy and hiring staff to run the day-to-day operations.
-Agricultural cooperatives provide a variety of services to their farming and ranching members including the processing and marketing of commodities, providing farm supplies and inputs including crop nutrients, crop protection products, feed and energy-related products and services.
+Cooperatives provide a variety of services to their farming and ranching members including the processing and marketing of commodities, providing farm supplies and inputs including crop nutrients, crop protection products, feed and energy-related products and services, and utility services.
 How are Cooperatives Different from Other Businesses?

 The primary difference between farmer owned cooperatives and other businesses is that they are democratically controlled, profits or "savings" are returned to patrons based upon the amount of business done annually, equity earned by the patrons may be allocated but deferred to provide working capital to build the facilities necessary to meet the service needs of the agricultural producer owners and any dividends paid on capital stock must be limited to 8% per annum.
 What is the Benefit of Doing Business with a Cooperative?

 Through their cooperatives, members are able to strengthen their bargaining power, allowing them to compete globally in a way they would not be able to as an individual producer.
 Agricultural cooperatives help farmers and ranchers withstand the volatility of the commodity marketplace by pooling together the buying power of hundreds or thousands of individual producers and allowing producers to move further up the value chain when marketing their products.
-In addition, the profits are returned to the cooperative members in the form of patronage, helping to boost their income, provide additional operating capital and reducing the effective cost of goods and services necessary for their farming operations.
+Rural telephone and electric cooperatives serve their members in much the same manner.
 Farmer owners of agricultural cooperatives leverage their equity in the cooperative to jointly build the facilities necessary to meet their needs.
 What is Patronage?

 Profits and earnings generated by the cooperative are distributed back to the membership based on the members' use of the cooperative.
 Those earnings are returned to patrons as either cash or equity (members equity credits).
 These distributions are called patronage.
 For More Information: